Lesson Curriculum @ TorGuqin

 ^ Any pieces as discovered from an original manuscript, upon request by the student and teacher approval.

-Effective August 2012, lesson fees and any expected adjoining surcharges are to be paid in full for the entire month on the first lesson of the month.
-Absences and deferrals must be made with at least 48 hours notice, or 75% of the total fees will be deducted as penalty.
+Effective December 2015, lesson fees and any expected adjoining surcharges (eg. Contest fees, instrument rentals) are to be paid in full for the entire month on the first lesson of the month.
+Absences and deferrals must be made with at least 48 hours notice.
+Tuition will be charged as originally scheduled otherwise.

 On qin selection consultation and maintenance sessions